davidstone/bounded-integer/readme.md

 ## containers

 You can read the [documentation](containers-readme.md) and view the [sources](source/containers).
 This library implements many container types and algorithms.
 It follows the principles of the C++ standard library, but does not try to be perfectly backward compatible in most cases.
-There are some containers that have backward compatibility as a goal in `include/containers/std`.
 The focus is on maximum efficiency and fully decoupling data structures from algorithms.

+There are some [containers that have backward compatibility as a goal](source/containers/std/) in `namespace std_containers` -- currently `std_containers::vector` and `std_containers::list`.

 ## Getting the code